Would You Insure Your Car

-Of course I would I can always have an accident!
+Of course I would, it is possible to have an accident!

-In the real world these arguments are taken away from us, as we all have a legal requirement to insure our cars, to protect others and ourselves when we drive legally on our roads
+In the real world these arguments are taken away from us, as we all have a legal requirement to insure our cars, to protect others and ourselves to drive legally on our roads

 In reality very few people will actually have an accident comparatively speaking when we consider the number of car drivers on our roads, however one thing is true for each and everyone of them...

 “They are very glad they or the person they hit or hits them are insured when they do have an accident”